webplatform/docs/tutorials/using_specific_list_styles/index.md

 |External_links=
 |Manual_sections====Exercise questions===

-* Add a rule to your stylesheet, to number the oceans using Roman numerals from i to v:
+* Add a rule to your stylesheet to number the oceans using Roman numerals from i to v:
-* Change your stylesheet to identify the headings with capital letters in parentheses like this:
+* Change your stylesheet to identify the headings with capital letters in parentheses.
 }}
 {{Topics|CSS}}
 {{External_Attribution